1. The First Anglo-Burmese War began in __________.

 Explanation: Gurkhas, though defeated, earned British respect for bravery.

-49. The Anglo-Nepalese War indirectly paved the way for:
+49. The Anglo-Nepalese War indirectly paved the way for__________.

 A) British entry into Tibet